 Making the decision to open a fitness space is both an exciting and rewarding endeavor!
 Whether you have secured a rental property to renovate or purchased land with plans of building from the ground up – there are very special considerations required for the planning and design stages of your fitness center.
-As these types of projects differ greatly from the construction requirements of a restaurant or retail store, the experts at BUILD IT By Design have discovered that prioritizing the safety and functionality requirements of your prospective patrons will greatly aid your plans for a successful gym.
+These types of projects differ greatly from the construction requirements of a restaurant or retail store.
+Therefore, the experts at BUILD IT By Design have discovered a secret to success.
+That being prioritizing the safety and functionality requirements of your prospective patrons will greatly aid your plans for a successful gym.

 Firstly, consider what type of activities and services your fitness center will offer.
-A multipurpose facility may offer group fitness classes, cardio circuits, personal training, aquatic programs, massage therapy, saunas, as well as a variety of indoor and/or outdoor sports.
-With specific design requirements for each of these programs and activities, BIBD recommends that you start off your planning stages by drafting a blueprint of your center to help you determine where everything will go, as well as budget for the cost of materials required in each designated space.
+A multipurpose facility may offer group fitness classes, cardio circuits, personal training, aquatic programs, massage therapy, and saunas.
+Moreover, they may have a variety of indoor and/or outdoor sports.
+With specific design requirements for each of these programs and activities, BIBD recommends that you start off your planning stages by drafting a blueprint of your center.
+This will help you determine where everything will go.
+Additionally, budget for the cost of materials required in each designated space.

 Let’s look at a few areas of fitness space design and construction that have presented unique building challenges:

-Selecting the right flooring for your fitness space will vary depending on the activities assigned to each area of the gym.
+Selecting the right flooring for your fitness space will vary.
+It often depends on the activities assigned to each area of the gym.
 As the ideal floor should provide shock-absorbing stability for the high impact of some work-out routines, this is not the case for all areas involved.
-A basketball court, for example, might need less shock absorption than a room used for mat exercises in order for the basketballs to bounce property.
-A room meant for mat exercises, on the other hand, might be better suited to a softer floor material in order to better protect against injury.
-To further demonstrate the variety of flooring required, a room designated for mindfulness and/or floor exercises may benefit from a carpeted floor; however finding an antibacterial carpet material (like those used in hospitals and retirement homes) may be a preferred option to satisfy hygiene and sanitization concerns.
+A basketball court, for example, might need less shock absorption than a room used for mat exercises.
+This is what allows the basketballs to bounce property.
+A room meant for mat exercises, on the other hand, might be better suited to a softer floor material.
+This will better protect visitors against injury.
+To further demonstrate the variety of flooring required, a room designated for mindfulness and/or floor exercises may benefit from a carpeted floor.
+However finding an antibacterial carpet material (like those used in hospitals and retirement homes) may be a preferred option.
+It will satisfy hygiene and sanitization concerns.

 Selecting the best lighting for your fitness center can be imperative to the quality of exercise routine your patrons experience.
-For example, fluorescent lights are a common choice as they provide enough lighting for people to safely see their equipment during all hours of the day.
-Although natural light may be both aesthetically pleasing and economically friendly, sunlight can also cast a bright glare that hinders a gym member from being able to safely complete their work out.
+For example, fluorescent lights are a common choice.
+They provide enough lighting for people to safely see their equipment during all hours of the day.
+It’s true that natural light may be both aesthetically pleasing and economically friendly.
+However, sunlight can also cast a bright glare that hinders a gym member from being able to safely complete their work out.
 East facing windows may find this especially problematic as the brightness may interfere with early morning classes and routines.

-Multi-purpose rooms might also benefit from a light dimmer as opposed to a standard off/on switch as bright lights might be appropriate for a high-intensity cardio class, but too intense for a meditation/yoga class that focuses on breathing, relaxation, and concentration.
-Installing motion sensor lights to less-frequented rooms and/or change rooms can also help save on electricity costs as well as contribute to an environmentally friendly facility.
+Multi-purpose rooms might also benefit from a light dimmer as opposed to a standard off/on switch.
+Bright lights might be appropriate for a high-intensity cardio class, but too intense for a meditation/yoga class that focuses on breathing, relaxation, and concentration.
+Installing motion sensor lights to less-frequented rooms and/or change rooms can also help save on electricity costs.
+Additionally, it can contribute to an environmentally friendly facility.

-Adding mirrors around to key areas of your gym can provide a great way of brightening up your fitness space as it allows patrons to see themselves clearly enough to ensure proper posture throughout their routines.
-However, it is also important to consider the placement of these mirrors as some members might be a little more self-conscious and find themselves discouraged by a fitness space that threatens discomfort.
+Adding mirrors around to key areas of your gym can provide a great way of brightening up your fitness space.
+It will allow patrons to see themselves clearly enough to ensure proper posture throughout their routines.
+However, it is also important to consider the placement of these mirrors.
+There are some members who might be a little more self-conscious.
+Consequently, they may find themselves discouraged by a fitness space that threatens discomfort.
 A gym owner can eliminate this risk by spreading out mirrored areas throughout the facility, thus meeting the needs of both workout preferences.

 A few other areas of consideration in building/renovating a fitness space can relate back to proper air circulation and noise control.
-As proper air ventilation can help control humidity and prevent the smell of odors sticking to/spreading throughout the gym, ensuring proper ventilation is a priority for healthy air flow.
+Proper air ventilation can help control humidity and prevent the smell of odors sticking to/spreading throughout the gym.
+Therefore, ensuring proper ventilation is a priority for healthy air flow.

-Planning for noise control should also be looked at in the early design stages.
+It is important to plan for noise control in the early design stages.
 Acoustic control in the form of “sound baffles” are a common choice for builders looking to reduce the strength of airborne sound.
 Doing this will help minimize the amount of noise that escapes from clanking weight rooms, dance-party Zumba classes, or even into a yoga class that would better benefit from a quiet space.

 For more information on how to best build/renovate your fitness center, contact the BUILD IT by Design team at (905) 696-0486 or [email protected] to get started!